 - tumors, such as an ovarian tumor

 Abdominal bloating and back pain typically resolve with time.
-However, if infection or chronic illness, such as endometriosis or celiac disease, is to blame, you may need medical attention.
+However, you may need medical attention if your symptoms are caused by infection or chronic illness.

 - blood in your stool